Media control symbols: Branding

 Media symbols can be found on an array of advertisements: from live music venues to streaming services.

 In 2012, Google rebranded its digital download store to Google Play, using the Play symbol in its logo.
 The Play symbol also serves as a logo for YouTube since 2017.
 Television station owners Morgan Murphy Media and TEGNA have begun to institute the Play symbol into the logos of their stations to further connect their websites to their over-the-air television presences.

 Use on appliances and other mechanical devices

-In recent years, there has been a proliferation of electronics that use media control symbols in order to represent the Run, Stop, and Pause functions.
+Since the 2000s, there has been a proliferation of electronics that use media control symbols in order to represent the Run, Stop, and Pause functions.
 Likewise, user interface programing pertaining to these functions has also been influenced by that of media players.

 For example, some washers and dryers with an illuminated Play/pause button are programmed such that it stays lit when the appliance is running.
 A line of Philips pasta makers has the Play/pause button for controlling the pasta-making process.